How to Prepare for Renting in Toronto | Own In Toronto

 02

-Most Toronto landlords, and their listing agents, expect to see a complete application package before giving a tenancy serious consideration.
-Think of this as your rental résumé: it tells a landlord who you are, that you can afford the unit, and that you've been a responsible tenant in the past.
+Many Toronto landlords and listing agents request a detailed application package before approving a tenancy.
+Think of this as your rental resume: it tells a landlord who you are, that you can comfortably afford the unit, and that you've been a responsible tenant in the past.

-The documents below represent what the majority of landlords in Toronto will ask for.
-Having them assembled in advance, ideally in a single PDF you can email on the spot, puts you in a far stronger position than a tenant who needs days to pull things together.
+The documents below represent what many landlords in Toronto will ask for.
+Having the documents organized in advance, with sensitive information appropriately redacted and ready to share securely with a verified recipient, puts you in a stronger position than one who needs days to pull things together.

 Government-Issued Photo ID